telerik/xaml-docs/README.md

 ---
-title: Telerik UI for WPF/Silverlight Documentation Repo
+title: Telerik UI for WPF Documentation Repo
 publish: false
 ---

-# Telerik UI for WPF/Silverlight Public Documentation
+# Telerik UI for WPF Public Documentation

-Welcome to the GitHub repo for [Telerik UI for WPF](http://www.telerik.com/wpf) and [Telerik UI for Silverlight](http://www.telerik.com/silverlight) documentation.
-This repository contains the source content — written in Markdown — that we use to power the Telerik UI for WPF Documentation at [docs.telerik.com/devtools/wpf](https://docs.telerik.com/devtools/wpf) and Telerik UI for Silverlight Documentation at [docs.telerik.com/devtools/silverlight](https://docs.telerik.com/devtools/silverlight).
-If you've arrived here wanting to search and peruse our docs, you'd be better served heading over to [docs.telerik.com/devtools/wpf](https://docs.telerik.com/devtools/wpf) / [docs.telerik.com/devtools/silverlight](https://docs.telerik.com/devtools/silverlight) where our content is prettified and searchable.
+Welcome to the GitHub repo for the [Telerik UI for WPF](http://www.telerik.com/wpf) documentation.
+This repository contains the source content — written in Markdown — that we use to power the Telerik UI for WPF Documentation at [docs.telerik.com/devtools/wpf](https://docs.telerik.com/devtools/wpf).
+If you've arrived here wanting to search and read our docs, you will be better served heading over to [docs.telerik.com/devtools/wpf](https://docs.telerik.com/devtools/wpf) where our content is prettified and searchable.

 We believe that the documentation for a product is at its best when the content is a collaboration between the builders and consumers of that product.
 As such, this documentation is both public, and open sourced under and MIT license (see below).
 That means you can clone this repository, read the docs off line, or even load the entire thing to an Apple Newton, if that's your thing.

-It also means that you can play a role in making our docs better for everyone, and if helping us make the Telerik UI for WPF/Silverlight docs better sounds interesting to you, read on.
+It also means that you can play a role in making our docs better for everyone, and if helping us make the Telerik UI for WPF docs better sounds interesting to you, read on.

 ## Contributing

-There are two ways you can contribute to the public Telerik UI for WPF/Silverlight documentation: either create an issue in this repository, or fork the repo, make the change and send us a pull request!
+There are two ways you can contribute to the public Telerik UI for WPF documentation: either create an issue in this repository, or fork the repo, make the change and send us a pull request!

 * **Create an issue** - If you find an issue with our docs that needs to be addressed, the best way to let us know about it is by [creating an issue in this repository](https://github.com/telerik/xaml-docs/issues?state=open).
 When creating an issue, provide a descriptive title, be as specific as possible and link to the document in question (If you can provide a link to the closest anchor to the issue, all the better).
 Here's an example: